bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/07_Sample_Applications/02_Python/01_Simple.rst

 The Simple application is a Python application that increases a counter by means of a task.
-The counter is stored inside a file that is transfered to the worker when the task is executed.
+The counter is stored inside a file that is transferred to the worker when the task is executed.
 Next, we provide the main code and the task declaration:

 .. code-block:: python